JavaScript / TypeScript SDK

 Assigning a unique ID to a user

-To assign a unique ID to a user, you can use the getVisitorCode()
+To assign a unique ID to a user, use the getVisitorCode()

 method.
 If a visitor code doesn’t exist (from the request headers cookie), the method generates a random unique ID or uses a defaultVisitorCode